 The Chairholder, Charles Hopkins, has been involved with Education for Sustainable Development (ESD) since its early beginning.
 Often referred to as the Keeper of the Story, he began his sustainability involvement by presenting a paper to the Brundtland Commission in 1986 during its global search for a new development paradigm.
-Our UNESCO Chair was the first one of its kind in serving ESD.
+The UNESCO Chair, launched in 1999, was the first one of its kind in the field of ESD.
 The involvement in seminal decisions regarding the evolution of ESD continues.
 Much has been written since about the history of both sustainable development and ESD.
 However, some of the key highlights in the history and evolution of ESD in formal education include:

 - In 1989, education, public awareness and training were recognized as crucial means of implementation of sustainable development and were identified in Agenda 21, the action plan of the United Nations Conference on Environment and Development (UNCED) both with the specific Chapter 36 and as crucial elements of implementation throughout the entire document.